-- it is written in a specific, outdated programming language; - the algorithm is slow; - it is not amenable to parallel programming; - it does not include the ability to deal with subregions of the sphere, - it cannot handle variable mesh densities.
+- written in an outdated FORTRAN77 programming style; - the algorithm is slow; - it is not amenable to parallel programming; - it cannot deal with subregions of the sphere, - it cannot handle variable mesh densities.

 For our problems, a CVT mesh requires hundreds or thousands of iterations.
 Each iteration requires the computation of a Delaunay triangulation, that is, a call to stripack.
 Time efficiency is a serious issue, so we benchmark our stripack algorithm by timing it over a single triangulation.
 In a production run, the problem will be larger, and will be triangulated thousands of times!